Pregnancy SmartSiteTM

 Health maintenance visit - men - ages 40 to 64; Physical exam - men - ages 40 to 64; Yearly exam - men - ages 40 to 64; Checkup - men - ages 40 to 64; Men's health - ages 40 to 64; Preventive care - men - ages 40 to 64 DefinitionYou should visit your health care provider regularly, even if you feel healthy.
 The purpose of these visits is to:

 InformationEven if you feel fine, you should still see your provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol level also may not have any symptoms in the early stages.
 Simple blood tests can check for these conditions.
 There are specific times when you should see your provider or receive specific health screenings.
-The US Preventive Services Task Force publishes a list of recommended screenings.
+The US Preventive Services Task Force (USPSTF) publishes a list of recommended screenings, and these are updated as needed.
 Below are screening guidelines for men ages 40 to 64.
 BLOOD PRESSURE SCREENING Have your blood pressure checked at least once every year.
 Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
 You can also check your blood pressure using the automated machines at some local grocery stores and pharmacies.
 Ask your provider if you need your blood pressure checked more often if:

-Your provider may recommend testing more often if you are taking medicines to control high cholesterol.
 COLORECTAL CANCER SCREENING If you are under age 45, talk to your provider about getting screened.
 You may need to be screened if you have a strong family history of colon cancer or polyps.
 Screening may also be considered if you have risk factors such as a history of inflammatory bowel disease or polyps.
 If you are age 45 to 75, you should be screened for colorectal cancer.
 There are several screening tests available:

 You may need a colonoscopy more often if you have risk factors for colorectal cancer, such as:

-PREDIABETES AND TYPE 2 DIABETES SCREENING You should be screened for prediabetes and type 2 diabetes starting at age 35.
-Screening should be repeated every 3 years if you are overweight or have obesity.You should be tested more often if you have other risk factors for diabetes, such as:
+PREDIABETES AND TYPE 2 DIABETES SCREENING You should be screened for prediabetes and type 2 diabetes starting at age 35 if you are overweight or have obesity.
+Screening should be repeated every 3 years if you still are overweight or have obesity.
+Screening may need to start earlier and be repeated more often if you have other risk factors for diabetes, such as:

-IMMUNIZATIONS Commonly needed vaccines include:
+IMMUNIZATIONS Commonly recommended vaccines include:

-Ask your provider if you should receive other immunizations, especially if you have certain medical conditions, such as diabetes or are at increased risk for some diseases such as pneumonia.
-INFECTIOUS DISEASE SCREENING Screening for hepatitis C: all adults ages 18 to 79 should get a one-time test for hepatitis C. Screening for human immunodeficiency virus (HIV): all people ages 15 to 65 should get a one-time test for HIV.
 Depending on your lifestyle and medical history, you may need to be screened for infections such as syphilis, chlamydia, and other infections.
 LUNG CANCER SCREENING You should have an annual screening for lung cancer with low-dose computed tomography (LDCT) if:

 OSTEOPOROSIS SCREENING

-Your blood pressure, height, weight, and body mass index (BMI) should be checked at every exam.
+![]() PHYSICAL EXAM Your blood pressure, height, weight, and body mass index (BMI) should be checked at every exam.
 During your exam, your provider may ask you about:

 PROSTATE CANCER SCREENING If you're 55 through 69 years old, before having the test, talk to your provider about the pros and cons of having a prostate specific antigen (PSA) blood test.
 Ask about: